larecipe/larecipe-docs/configurations.md

 <a name="ui"></a>
 ## Appearance

 Here you can add configure the appearance of your docs.
-For example, you can change the default logo, nav and control the visibility of the back-to-top button.
-Moreover, you can add your own CSS and JS files if you like.
+For example, you can change the default logo, control the visibility of the back-to-top button and many more.
+However, you can add your own CSS and JS files if you like.

 > {primary} Currently Supported Themes: `light`, `dark`